 Autohaus Merkle, Inc. opened for business at its current location in 1967.
 Back then, Autohaus was only one bay and serviced only air-cooled Volkswagens.
 As time went by and the shop grew, the original 24'x24' garage was torn down and a 2-bay shop was built.
 Since then, Autohaus has gone through two further expansions.
 First into a 5-bay shop with a new office.
 Then to the 8-bay service facility we operate today.
 As the shop grew, so did the desire to expand our service to other European vehicles.
 Gradually becoming an "all foreign" service facility.
 Today, we specialize in German vehicles such as Mercedes Benz, BMW, Mini Cooper, Audi, Porsche and Volkswagen vehicles.
+We have recently started servicing late-model Bentley and Lamborghini vehicles as well.

 Scott came to Autohaus in Spring of 2007 as a part time technician apprentice.
 He moved from his home town of Cincinnati, Ohio, where he was studying automotive at Cincinnati State, to continue his automotive education at Lincoln College of Technology.
 Upon graduation from Lincoln College of Technology in the summer of 2007, Scott became a full-time technician at Autohaus.
 Since then, he has advanced rapidly into the positions of Lead Technician and Shop Foreman.
 He is now the Owner of Autohaus.
 Holding his diploma from Lincoln College of Technology and multiple Bosch certifications, Scott is more than qualified to properly service your German automobile.